-From a theoretical point of view, it is unclear precisely what factors have enabled learning and further research is required to disaggregate these.
+From a theoretical point of view, it is unclear precisely what factors have enabled learning, and hence further research is required to disaggregate these.
 This was a kinesic, multimodal, task-based experience in a specific real-world context, learning a lexical set of concrete words, specifically nouns.
 The objects were physically manipulated and all of the senses were engaged.
 Testing procedures closely resembled learning procedures and took place in the same location.
 According to the studies cited in the chapter's first sections, all of these factors may have contributed to making the words relatively easy to learn, although the requirement for active spoken production made the test relatively challenging.

-The Newcastle team has therefore undertaken a further research project (The Korean Digital Kitchen) in relation to learning of the Korean language, culture and cuisine to investigate how each of these factors plays a specific role.
-Using a quasi-experimental research design, students learnt Korean vocabulary a) in the same way described in this book b) by merely looking at photographs of kitchen objects.
-The quantitative data showed that students learn significantly better when touching and manipulating the utensils and objects as part of the cooking task than when looking at photographs; a publication is in preparation.
+The Newcastle team has therefore undertaken a further research project (the Korean Digital Kitchen) in relation to learning of the Korean language, culture and cuisine to investigate how each of these factors plays a specific role.
+Using a quasi-experimental research design, students learnt Korean vocabulary in two ways; first, in the same way described in this book; second, by merely looking at photographs of kitchen objects in a classroom.
+The quantitative data showed that students learn significantly better when touching and manipulating the utensils and objects as part of the cooking task in the digital kitchen environment compared to when looking at photographs in classrooms; this is reported in Chapter 10.